SwarnimKhosla/SQL-Project/README.md

 Please **download the .html file** in order to see all the outputs and visualisations along with the SQL code written.

-In order to run the code your local machine, then you have to download the Jupyter Notebook and all the .csv files with it.
+In order to run the code on your local machine, then you have to download the Jupyter Notebook and all the .csv files with it.

 ***